-RPT-Fitch: No rating impact on VCL Master S.A.
-Compartment 1 from increase of existing notes
+RPT-Fitch: No Rating Impact on VCL Master S.A.
+Compartment 1 from Increase of Existing Notes

 (Repeat for additional subscribers)

-Fitch Ratings says that VCL Master S.A.'s Compartment 1 notes' ratings will not be affected

-by the increase in the amounts of the existing revolving series of notes to a total of
+of the existing revolving series of notes to a total of EUR1.01bn.
+Fitch notes

 The volumes of the newly issued notes are as follows: